Advice to Writers: Do not burn your bridges. And try to be kind...always.

 Friday, November 25, 2016

-HOW DOES WORD GETS AROUND ABOUT UNKNOWN AUTHORS NOWADAYS?
+HOW DOES WORD GET AROUND ABOUT UNKNOWN AUTHORS NOWADAYS?

 Years ago, the assumption was that by doing the very best writing, books would just fly off the shelf.
 I know I had the very best intentions and was motivated.
 I soon learned to fully understand terms that had once only been concepts defined to me in a college business class: buzz, demand, brand recognition, differentiation, quality assurance, dependability, deliverables, and how advances in technology can alter an industry at large.